Bayesian defective Marshall-Olkin Gompertz model: an integrated approach to identifying cure fraction: Abstract

 \section{Abstract}

-Regression model have a substantial impact on interpretation of treatments, genetic characteristics and other covariates in survival analysis.
-In many datasets, the description of censoring and survival curve reveals the presence of cure fraction on data, which leads to alternative modelling.
-The most common approach to introduce covariates under a parametric estimation are the cure rate models and their variations, although the use of defective distributions have introduced a more parsimonious and integrated approach.
-Defective distributions is given by a density function whose integration is not one after changing the domain of one the parameters.
-In this work, we introduce two new defective regression models for long-term survival data in the Marshall-Olkin family: the Marshall-Olkin Gompertz and the Marshall-Olkin inverse Gaussian.
-The estimation process is conducted using the maximum likelihood estimation and Bayesian inference.
-We evaluate the asymptotic properties of the classical approach in Monte Carlo studies as well as the behavior of Bayes estimates with vague information.
-The application of both models under classical and Bayesian inferences is provided in an experiment of time until death from colon cancer with a dichotomous covariate.
-The Marshall-Olkin Gompertz regression presented the best adjustment and we present some global diagnostic and residual analysis for this proposal.
+Regression models have a substantial impact on interpretation of treatments, genetic characteristics and other potential risk factors in survival analysis.
+In many applications, the description of censoring and survival curve reveals the presence of cure fraction on data, which leads to alternative modeling.
+The most common approach to introduce covariates under a parameter estimation is the cure rate model and its variations, although the use of defective distributions have introduced a more parsimonious and integrated approach.
+Defective distributions are given by a density function whose integration is not one after changing the domain of one of the parameters, making them appropriate for survival curves with an evident plateau.
+In this work, we introduce a new Bayesian defective regression model for long-term survival outcomes using the Marshall-Olkin Gompertz distribution.
+The estimation process is under the Bayesian paradigm.
+We evaluate the asymptotic properties of our proposal under the vague prior scheme in Monte Carlo studies.
+We present a motivating real-world application using data from patients diagnosed with testicular cancer in São Paulo, Brazil, in which long-term survivors were identified.
+Scenarios of cure with uncertainty estimates via credible intervals are provided to evaluate characteristics such as risk age, presence of treatment, and cancer stage.